vernalkick/kevinclark.ca/src/articles/designed-by-few-2016.md

   <img src="/assets/articles/designed-by-few-2016/dxf.png" alt="">
 </figure>

 Last week I had the chance to do something I’ve never done before: take part in a design competition where I (along with 2 other talented designers) were given 2 hours to design something for a charity in front of hundreds of other designers.
 Suffice to say, it was stressful.
 Good stressful.
 To add to the fun, this all took place during the [Made By Few][mxf] Halloween party.

 <figure class="figure--right">
   <img src="/assets/articles/designed-by-few-2016/photo-booth.png" alt="">
 </figure>

 So, armed with my Kylo Ren mask and my lightsaber, I hooked up my MacBook to the projector still waiting to hear what we would have to design in front of this big crowd.
 I was really hoping for it not to be designing a logo.
 Logos really aren’t my strong suit and it’s always a painful experience for me, so I had my fingers crossed.

-## So we’d like you to design a logo for Art Feeds Day!
+That's when they said: "the challenge is redesigning a logo for Art Feeds Day"

 <aside class="figure--left">
   <h4>About Art Feeds</h4>